-12 STEPPING DOWN ARRANGEMENTS
+10 STEPPING DOWN ARRANGEMENTS

-- 12.1 Headteachers and Deputy Headteachers appointed before September 2000 and Executive Headteachers, Headteachers, Heads of School, Deputies and Assistant Headteachers appointed after that date and who have been in post for more than 1 year are eligible to be paid on Point 1 of the Upper Pay Range if they revert to being a Classroom Teacher. - 12.2 Executive Headteachers, Headteachers, Heads of School, Deputies and Assistant Headteachers appointed after 1 September 2003 who have already been awarded UPR2 or UPR3 will revert to that level if they step down from their post to be a Classroom Teacher.
-Governors do have the discretion to revert an Executive Head, Head, Deputy or Assistant Headteacher to a point higher than they were previously on if they have a) sufficient service and b) if their performance justifies the increase.
+- Headteachers and Deputy Headteachers appointed before September 2000 and Executive Headteachers, Headteachers, Heads of School, Deputies and Assistant Headteachers appointed after that date and who have been in post for more than 1 year are eligible to be paid on Point 1 of the Upper Pay Range if they revert to being a Classroom Teacher. - 10.2 Executive Headteachers, Headteachers, Heads of School, Deputies and Assistant Headteachers appointed after 1 September 2003 who have already been awarded UPR2 or UPR3 will revert to that level if they step down from their post to be a Classroom Teacher.
+TPAT for Executive Heads and Headteachers, and the Headteacher for Deputy or Assistant Headteachers, have the discretion to revert an employee to a point higher than they were previously on if they have a) sufficient service and b) if their performance justifies the increase.